jpnance/wwwsplit/README.md

 # wwwsplit
-A completely browser-based timer intended for speedruns.
+A browser-based timer intended for speedruns.

 ## Demo
 A demo of wwwsplit can be viewed at http://jpnance.github.io/wwwsplit/.
 This is usable and will save your splits as long as you're using the same computer and browser each time you open it.
 It is, on the other hand, always going to represent the most current version of wwwsplit and your data will not necessarily be backwards-compatible as the project continues to evolve.
 I'll do my best to preserve it, though, as I use this timer, too.